Nothing says fall like pumpkin! We love our pumpkin spice lattes, pumpkin pies, and of course, our jack o’lanterns.

 According to superfoodly.com, anything you can do with an orange pumpkin, you can do with a white pumpkin.
 And that includes eating it.
 However, the variety of white pumpkin called Lumina is the tastiest of the white pumpkin varieties and is often considered to be the best for eating.

-While calorie content and water content of orange pumpkins are similar to that of white pumpkins, white pumpkins may have somewhat less vitamins.
+While the calorie content and water content of orange pumpkins are similar to that of white pumpkins, white pumpkins may have somewhat fewer vitamins.
 Nutritionally, they are otherwise comparable and great to try.

-Pumpkins have been grown and cultivated for thousands of years on every continent except Antartica.
+Pumpkins have been grown and cultivated for thousands of years on every continent except Antarctica.
 Early settlers in the United States created the precursor to the pumpkin pie when growing their own pumpkins.

 Pumpkins come in all kinds of sizes, colors, and uses.
 While every pumpkin may be edible, not all pumpkins are as tasty as others.